Ronnie Radke

+Radke's vocal style incorporates rapping, screaming and clean vocals.

 Early life

 Ronald Joseph Radke was born on December 15, 1983, in St. Rose Hospital, in Las Vegas, Nevada, one of three children born to Russell Radke, the others being his brothers, Anthony James Radke (1980–2013) and Matthew Radke.
-Radke's mother struggled with drug addiction and was absent for much of his childhood.
+Radke's mother was a drug addict and was absent for much of his childhood.
 In a 2018 interview with Rock Sound, he reflected that growing up without a mother figure led to difficulties in respecting women during his youth and early adulthood, and said that becoming a father helped him gain a new sense of respect and emotional maturity.
 He later forgave his mother and posted a picture of the two of them on Instagram after a Falling in Reverse show in 2014.

-History
+Career

 Escape the Fate (2004–2008)

 In high school, Radke and Max Green were close friends.
 In 2004, Bryan Money, looking for a vocalist, contacted Max, who referred him to Radke.
 Bryan agreed and began auditions for a drummer.
 Robert Ortiz was selected, and Escape the Fate was formed.
 A few weeks later, Omar Espinosa, who at the time was the guitarist for Lovehatehero, joined as rhythm guitarist.
 The band began to play in the post-hardcore scene in Las Vegas.
 During that time Carson Allen joined as keyboardist.
 The band recorded the demo Escape the Fate EP.
 They signed in early 2006 with Epitaph Records after winning a radio contest judged by My Chemical Romance, which launched their career.

 In May 2006, recording for the EP There's No Sympathy for the Dead began, as well as some songs from the debut album, Dying Is Your Latest Fashion.
 Both were produced by Radke's friend Michael "Elvis" Baskette.

 Radke was later kicked out of Escape the Fate in 2008 after he was sentenced to two and a half years in prison for violating a probation given to him for owning brass knuckles.
 Radke had multiple previous brushes with the law due to prior narcotics offenses.
 He was replaced with former Blessthefall singer Craig Mabbitt.

 During Radke's incarceration, a feud grew between Radke and Mabbitt.
 Escape the Fate insulted Radke during live performances, and Radke responded with vulgar posts on social media.
 When Mabbitt began dating Radke's ex-girlfriend, who had starred in an earlier Escape the Fate music video, Radke asked Mabbitt, "How does my dick taste??" on Myspace.
 In response to a heckler during an Escape the Fate show at 2009's Warped Tour, Mabbitt yelled, "You miss the old singer?
-He’s locked up in Nevada.
+He's locked up in Nevada.
 Go suck his fucking cock."

 By October 28, 2013, Radke and Mabbit had made up and are now on good terms.
 Signifying an end to the hostilities, Escape the Fate and Falling in Reverse co-headlined the "Bury the Hatchet" tour in 2014.